 U.S. Open host: 1972 (Jack Nicklaus), 1982 (Tom Watson), 1992 (Tom Kite), 2000 (Woods), 2010 (Graeme McDowell), 2019.

-I've played Pebble Beach Golf Links twice -- in 2003 and 2009 -- both rounds bathed in exquisite sunshine.
+I've played Pebble Beach Golf Links four times -- in 2003 and 2009 and twice in 2019 -- almost always bathed in exquisite sunshine.
 There are few words to describe the majesty of playing along Stillwater Cove.
 I remember feeling anxious each time.
 You start thinking long before the round about the holes and shots you've seen on TV a hundred times.
-Critics might be able to argue that the $495 green fee is overpriced.
+Critics might be able to argue that the $550 green fee is overpriced.
 What they can't call Pebble Beach is overrated.
 Not all of the inland holes are great, but they're all different.
-The new driving range is a big step up from the days I played it.
-The green of the par-3 17th hole is being redone this spring, just in time for the 2018 U.S. Amateur and 2019 U.S. Open.
-The hype for that Open -- the 100th anniversary of Pebble Beach -- will be off the charts.
-It can't get here soon enough.
+The new driving range built in 2014 is a big step up.
+Four greens were redone for the 2018 U.S. Amateur and 2019 U.S. Open.
+That Open -- the 100th anniversary of Pebble Beach -- should be special.